3 Techniques for Risk Management in Trading

 Greed is perhaps more basic.
 When it is responsible for a loss it is a loss of already realized profits

-From an objective standpoint, you would think that when a reasonable profit has been developed in a position there would be a great deal of satisfaction in taking of that profit.
+From an objective standpoint, you would think that when a reasonable profit has been developed in a position there would be a great deal of satisfaction in taking that profit.
 Unfortunately, it doesn’t always work that way.
 Let’s analyze the situation

 - After the market was given a certain level of profit, there is a tendency to want more (greed) instead of being satisfied.